SansGuidon/bookmarks/README.md

 * [/r/BasicIncome](https://www.reddit.com/r/BasicIncome/) - community space for discussion and advocacy of Basic Income schemes
 * [/r/antiwork](https://www.reddit.com/r/antiwork/) - discussion and advocacy of a world without work
 * [PartTimer](https://parttimer.io/) - a job board for skilled work under 40 HRS/week
-* [Glassdoor](https://www.glassdoor.com/Reviews/index.htm) - company reviews and salaries posted anonymously by employees.
+* :star: [**Glassdoor**](https://www.glassdoor.com/Reviews/index.htm) - A site that lets employees post anonymous salaries and reviews of their company.
 * [BetaList Jobs](https://betalist.com/jobs) - shape the future by joining one of the fastest growing technology startups
 * [WorkWithUs](https://workwithus.io/) - hand-curated selection of best jobs
 * [Who is Hiring?](https://whoishiring.io/) - jobs search engine per location and some other criteria